 1.7 Stepping Stones School shall provide a full programme of activities appropriate to the needs and interests of the students.

-1.8 Stepping Stones School shall provide for students opportunities, responsibilities and experiences in preparation for adult life.
+1.8 Stepping Stones School shall provide students with opportunities, responsibilities and experiences in preparation for adult life.

 1.9 Stepping Stones School shall have in place arrangements for monitoring, assessing and evaluating the progress being made to learn and acquire skills.

-1.10 In implementing the policy on curriculum and related matters the schools shall observe and follow any statutory requirements in respect of the National Curriculum and subject areas such as Religion, British Values and Sex Education and SMSC, LBGT.
-All subjects are delivered in an appropriate, sensitive way to allow for past trauma and distress.
-All subjects are embedded across the curriculum and also within focus assessment weeks ie. SRE week, Religious Places of Worship trips, Student Voice.
+1.10 In implementing the policy on curriculum and related matters, the school shall observe and follow any statutory requirements in respect of the National Curriculum and subject areas such as Religion, British Values, Sex Education, SMSC and LBGT.
+All subjects are delivered in an appropriate, sensitive way to accommodate the impact of past trauma and distress.
+All subjects are embedded across the curriculum and also within focus assessment weeks including.
+SRE week, visits to Places of Worship , Student Voice sessions.

 2 Purpose